Random-Machine/Autosplitters/README.md

 1. Decompiled strings were obtained from the WD modding community, and they contain the line id of every string used in the game.
 2. A line id can be searched in cheat engine when a specific line is said in the game.
 Look for the memory address that changes line ids after each line is said/shown.
 Add that to your addresslist and pointer scan.
 3. Repeat step 2 (Rescan once to narrow down on a lone pointer path with the last offset being 20).

+### Ending Variable
+This is a static address that changes in value from 0 to 1 when you shoot Damien.
+It is used along with ```lineid``` to split at the ending of WD1 when you shoot Damien.

+1. Set scan options to disrupt_b64.dll
+2. Search for a value of 0 when you are in the quicktime event where you need to shoot Damien.
+3. Search for a value of 1 after Damien has been shot.
+4. Repeat steps 2-3 until the addresses have been narrowed down to 1-3.
+5. Repeat again and notice the change in values for each of the addresses.
+6. Pick the correct address and add that to the script.

 # Watch_Dogs Video AutoSplitter
 The WD1.vas is a video autosplitter that can also work for console.
 Supports autostarting, autoresetting, and autosplitting.
 Should split for all main missions except for maybe A2M3, A3M4, and A4M7.
 May only work for scaled 16:9 aspect ratios.
 Only works for English versions also.